 When you get a mobile phone as part of a pay monthly contract deal or a pay as you go package, the right SIM card should be included as part of the bundle.
 But if you want to switch providers and stick with your existing handset then you will have to make sure that you know which SIM card size is the one you require.

 If you need a SIM card, make sure you get the right size with our handy compare SIM tool.
 Simply pick your size then pick your tariff, whether you’re a talker, texter or web surfer, we’ve got a range of deals for all needs!

 The original SIM card, when first created, was as big as a credit card and designed for large devices.
 You will still find that some SIM cards of a smaller size come embedded in a larger card of this kind, so before you use them you will need to pop the SIM module out of its bigger host.

 Since few mobiles use the standard SIM card size anymore because the dimensions of portable devices have shrunk over the years, you’ll probably not encounter one often.

 Plenty of people will be familiar with Mini SIM cards, which were the first stage in the miniaturisation of this type of item and are still used widely in feature phones and some smartphones today.
 Measuring 25mm by 15mm, these will slot under the battery or into the side of smartphones, so check the individual manual of your handset to work out where to find the SIM compartment.

-The iPhone 5 is one of the few mobiles at the moment which uses a Nano SIM card, but more should be hitting the market in the coming years.
 This is a thinner, smaller SIM card that allows manufacturers to make their handsets even sleeker, as evidenced by Apple’s flagship mobiles such as the iPhone 6 and 6 Plus.